uhh-lt/SCoT/interacting.md

 The other dragging behaviour is "Enable brush and single node movement".
 Using the dragging behaviour pauses the simulation, meaning you can select a node and drag it around without any other nodes following.
 You can also *brush* over several nodes to select them.
 To use the brush, hold down and drag the cursor, which the opens up a kind of box.
 All the nodes in this box are selected and can be dragged at the same time maintaining their exact positions to each other.
 To drag multiple selected nodes, click on one of those nodes and drag it to its new position.
 The other nodes are moved simultaneously.
 Again, nodes that have been dragged are fixed to their position from then on.

-With the button "Restart Simulation" the user can release all the fixed nodes.
+With the button "Restart Simulation", the user can release all the fixed nodes.

 [To the top](#interacting-with-the-graph)